School may have already started, but as any parent knows, the cost of your child’s education doesn’t stop at new clothes and supplies.

 Sports are great for kids—but they’re also costly.
 If your child is just starting out, avoid spending money on the most expensive equipment.
 See if you can borrow slightly-used equipment from friends or family members first.
 You can also check second-hand stores or even eBay for gear.
 If your child gets more serious about the sport later, then upgrade to new equipment.

 Your child’s school may ask you to donate to fundraisers throughout the year.
 But money isn’t always the only way to help.
 Ask the donation organizers if you can volunteer time in lieu of cash.
 They may appreciate the assistance.
 And if possible, see if you can enlist your child to help during your volunteer hours.
 It’s a great opportunity to teach the value of donating your time to a good cause.

-With a little creativity, you can let your child have a great school experience without spending a fortune.
+With a little creativity, you can let your child have a great experience without spending a fortune on school expenses.